highlando/bookdown-plus/readme.md

 ## Step 0.
 Preparation

-Before starting, you have to install R, RStudio, bookdown package, and packages which bookdown depends on.
-See the official manual of bookdown for details.
+Before starting, you have to install R, RStudio, bookdown package, and other software and packages (i.e. `Pandoc`, \(\LaTeX\), `rmarkdown`, `rticle`, `knitr`, etc.) which bookdown depends on.
+See the [official manual of bookdown](https://bookdown.org/yihui/bookdown/) for details.

-If you are ready, download `bookdown+` package as a zip file from Github.
+If you are ready, [download `bookdown+`](https://github.com/dapengde/bookdown-plus/archive/master.zip) package as a zip file from Github.
 Unzip it to a folder in your PC.
 You will find a file named `start.Rproj`.
 Double click it, and it will be opened by RStudio.

 OK, now you can see a `_runme.R` file as well.
 Open it and run the script, or follow my explanation as follows,